HOW TO USE PHONICS WITH FEELING READERS

 The Set One readers revise the Foundation Code.
 Sets Two to Nine introduce the Extended Code.
 There are five readers in each set.
 The readers should be read in the given sequence.

 The stories in Phonics with Feeling readers are longer than those in most decodable readers, so it may take two or three sessions to read each one.
 Otherwise, it’s a good idea for the adult to read alternate pages, which provides the opportunity to model fluent and expressive reading.
-In this case, the story should be read again later, with the child, or children, reading the pages that the adult read before.
+In this case, the adult should run a finger under the words in the process of reading, so that the child can follow and not simply listen.
+Also, the story should be read again later, with the child, or children, reading the pages that the adult read before.

 While the child reads the story, the adult will need to provide help with the following: